First of all, let's dispel some myths:

 You've got to measure yourself!
 The process seems daunting written out, but it takes all of about 5 minutes.

 You'll need a soft tape measure.
 If you don't have one, grab some ribbon or string that isn't stretchy and a hard measuring tape or a yardstick (you can lay the string against the measuring tape to get the numbers in inches).
 You'll also want a piece of paper and pen to jot down your numbers.
 It's best to do this in front of a mirror.

 1) Remove your shirt and your bra.

-Now that you've passed algeBRA, you need to go try bras on.
+The calculator will give you a good starting point, but now you need to go try bras on.
 Don't be discouraged if you can't find the precise fit right away.
 You may want to check out how to determine your breast shape, because shape definitely can affect fit!
 And of course, you need to know where you can go to buy a bra in your new size, because Victoria's Secret probably doesn't carry it!

-Pleaseeee let me know in the comments if you try this out!
+Please let me know in the comments if you try this out!
 I would LOVE to hear stories from your gals about your bra journeys!
 Thanks for reading!